roma-patel/notebook/text/posts/summers.md

 rescuing a squirrel that then injures (?) sam.

-trying and failing to go to new york. vn staying for a while, walking through gardens and stone buildings. drinking expensive wine and eating at places i've still not explored. awkward introductions to roommates. i felt absolutely fine, happy even, before the visit. but maybe it is because my roommates are leaving as well (six months in India? visiting Turkey?) and it is empty and sad.
+trying and failing to go to new york. vedang staying for a while, walking through gardens and stone buildings and always laughing, every few seconds. drinking expensive wine and eating at places i've still not explored. awkward introductions to roommates, the exploding champagne bottle and deborah's surprise. i felt absolutely fine, happy even, before the visit. but maybe it is because my roommates are leaving as well (six months in India? visiting Turkey?) and when vedang leaves it is quiet and sad. but then i'm lockwood drive, and there are things to do and people to deal with and then it's back to normal, and we make do with phone calls and messages.

 soon everyone is gone and i'm left here for another two weeks. biking around alone, exploring the library and Nassau and the woods. visiting cousins I didn't know I had and working on stray problems that come my way and starting the programming stuff, it's always fascinating to visualise the assignments. spending time in the quiet outdoors and endless woods. i'm excited to be in a more exciting place, but i think i will miss the silence and the unnoticed excellence of everyone who is here.